oxigraph/oxigraph/python/docs/index.rst

 It is built on top of `Oxigraph <https://crates.io/crates/oxigraph>`_ using `PyO3 <https://pyo3.rs/>`_.

-It offers two stores with `SPARQL 1.1 <https://www.w3.org/TR/sparql11-overview/>`_ capabilities.
-One of the store is in-memory, and the other one is disk based.

 It also provides a set of utility functions for reading, writing and processing RDF files in `Turtle <https://www.w3.org/TR/turtle/>`_,
 `TriG <https://www.w3.org/TR/trig/>`_,